- About Dining Areas

 Deleting a Dining Area

-- For the dining area to be deleted, click its gear icon and select Delete.
+- For the dining area to be deleted, click its delete icon (

 - Click the Delete button to the confirmation message that appears.
 The dining area is deleted.

-Note 1: If people are assigned to the dining area, a message appears stating that the dining area cannot be deleted, and that you must first reassign those people to a different dining area.
+Note 1: If residents/patients are assigned to the dining area (including archived profiles), a message appears stating that the dining area cannot be deleted, and that you must first reassign those people to a different dining area.

 Note 2: Another means to delete the dining area is to open the dining area by clicking its link, and then clicking the Delete button.

-Note 3: A residence area that is enabled as a dining area does not present with the gear icon, and therefore cannot be deleted from the Dining Areas listing screen.
-This is to prevent the accidental deletion of residential areas.
-If it is required to delete a residential area, then this can be done via the Residences Builder tab (Tools & Setup > Facility Builder > Residences Builder tab).
-For more information see Removing Facility Unit Info.
+Note 3: A residence area that is enabled as a dining area does not present with the delete icon, and therefore cannot be deleted from the Dining Areas screen.
+This is to prevent the accidental deletion of residence areas.
+If it is required to delete a residence area, then this can be done via the Residences Builder tab (Tools & Setup > Facility Builder > Residences Builder tab).
+For more information see Deleting a Campus, Building or Area.
+Alternatively, instead of deleting the residence area, you can disable it as a dining area; to do so see Disabling a Residence Area as a Dining Area.